tickelton/impost0r/README.md

 Known issues and limitations
 ----------------------------

-* the newly created commits will usually become visible on your calendar withing minutes (according to Github it can take up to 24 hours!) but the list with your years of activity at the bottom right of your account's overview page can take much longer to get updated and for some reason occasionally will not get updated at all.
+* The newly created commits will usually become visible on your calendar withing minutes (according to Github it can take up to 24 hours!) but the list with your years of activity at the bottom right of your account's overview page can take much longer to get updated and for some reason occasionally will not get updated at all.
 If the changes do not become visible even after a couple of days, it usually helps to delete the repository and run impost0r again.
+***NOTE:*** To other users only the years of activity since the creation of your account will be visible in your timeline.
+Only you yourself will see an extended list going back to commits in your repositories that were created before your registration.
 * impost0r currently requires that the repository it creates its commits in is publicy readable.
-* even if there is an existing installation of git, impost0r will currently not use its configuration (like username and email) but ask you to enter the data explicitly.
+* Even if there is an existing installation of git, impost0r will currently not use its configuration (like username and email) but ask you to enter the data explicitly.
-* there is a bug in dulwich 0.20.5 which causes the following error:
+* There is a bug in dulwich 0.20.5 which causes the following error:
 The problem should be solved in newer versions of dulwich.
 As a workaround until a fixed version is available installing in from git or downgrading to 0.20.3 should work.
-* cloning data from an user with several years of regular activity can take a significant amount of time.
+* Cloning data from an user with several years of regular activity can take a significant amount of time.
 E.g. cloning 10 years worth of 10+ contributions per day can take in excess of 30 minutes.
-* for several reasons it is often not possible to create a contribution calendar that is an exact copy of that of another user.
+* For several reasons it is often not possible to create a contribution calendar that is an exact copy of that of another user.
 E.g. if you already have some contributions of your own and the number of contributions on a particular day exceeds the maximum number of single day contributions in the donor's calendar the colors in your calendar will probably be off after running impost0r.
+* ***CAUTION:*** Do not try to copy the data from https://github.com/tickelton since this account is used to occasionally test new features for impost0r.
+Cloning its history can therefore lead to unintended side effects!

 EXAMPLE